 A cross between “Antiques Roadshow” and your grandma’s attic, The Guild Shop is a resale thrift store that specializes in donations and consignments of gently used house wares, furniture, rugs, art work, jewelry and clothing.
 Since 1962, the store has maintained a revolving inventory of pieces, ranging from vintage map cabinets and Chinoiserie Hollywood sofas to retro chairs and garden furniture.
 The proceeds of these sales assist the elderly in need.

 Interior designers have frequented the shops at 1001 & 1003 West 34th Street for years, though the retailers remain under-the-radar for the majority of antique-seeking Houstonians.
-Tucked inside expansive warehouse spaces, shoppers will find an endless array of European-imports at Judith McClellan’s Antiques and Linens, her son Darrel Davenport’s shop and Janet Wiebe’s Antiques.
+Tucked inside expansive warehouse spaces, shoppers will find an endless array of European-imports at Judith McClellan’s Antiques and Linens and Janet Wiebe’s Antiques.
 While you’re in the neighborhood, stop into Bungalow Antiques.
 Located a block east, the store offers an array of architectural, colonial and garden finds.

 The Lone Star state’s largest selection of vintage treasure can be found at the Antique Center of Texas.
 Located inside the Northwest Mall, in a former JC Penney’s department store, the retail hub brings together more than 190 dealers in a 108,000-square-foot space.
 The Antique Center is open seven days a week, showcasing furniture, accessories, collectibles and oddities.